What is the Gini Coefficient?

 1. Sample bias

 The validity of Gini coefficient calculations can be dependent on the size of a sample.
-For example, small countries or the countries with less economic diversity frequently tend to show low coefficients, while large economically diverse countries usually demonstrate high coefficients.
+For example, small countries or countries with less economic diversity frequently tend to show low coefficients, while large economically diverse countries usually demonstrate high coefficients.

 2. Data inaccuracy